Sindre01/Thesis_project/Midio/readme.md

+# NB: May be outdated due to changes of dataset structure!

 # Dataset Format Explanation

 This dataset consists of JSON objects, each representing a programming task designed for the Midio visual and flow-based programming language.
 Each object contains detailed information about the task, including prompts, specifications, identifiers, and metadata related to library functions and visual components.